wd5gnr/Elf-RcForth/readme.md

 SETQ     ( x -- )         - Set q to value x
 BYE      ( -- )           - Exit
 NEW      ( -- )           - Wipe dictionary, stack, and reset RNG (careful! no confirmation!)
+.TOK     (t -- )          - Prints name of token T and CR (T must be between 0x80 and to last token; unpredictable if out of range).
+Mainly to support debuggin.
 ```
 #### Extended Functions:
 The extended functions are implemented as pre-loaded Forth programs.
 As such they